giactitti/SZ/README.md

 Then you can select the _Validation_ and _Training_ datasets: select the point shapefile with the part of the inventory for your events (landslides in our example).

-You can finally load the _Classification_ of the Susceptibility Index for the curve subdivision and define the folder for intermediate outputs (default _/tmp_).
+You can finally define the folder for intermediate outputs (default _/tmp_).

 <img src="./images/statistic.png" width="500">